-The school is located off Hayes Avenue, which is a one lane, one-way street, that parallels River Road, connecting 27th Street to the west and 36th Street to the east.
-On-street parking is permitted on both sides of this street and it is primarily lined with homes, except for an open space that precedes the school zone for Camden's Promise Charter School.
+The school is located on Hayes Avenue, a one lane, one-way street, that parallels River Road, connecting 27th Street to the west and 36th Street to the east.
+On-street parking is permitted on both sides of the street.
+The street is primarily lined with homes, except for an open space that precedes the school zone for Camden's Promise Charter School.
 There are no stop signs on this street, and few speed limit signs.
 The speed limit is 25 mph, however traffic was frequently judged to be traveling much faster during the time while school was in session.

 The road is being used as an alternative to River Road for drivers traveling east.
-The road presents a particularly attractive alternative to River Road because it has no stop signs or traffic signals, and remains non-congested except during student arrival/dismissal times at both Camden's Promise Charter School and Sharp Elementary School.
+The road presents a particularly attractive alternative to River Road because it has no stop signs or traffic signals, and remains non-congested except during student arrival/dismissal times at both Sharp Elementary School and Camden's Promise Charter School.